 - Water fountains and other features provide a nice centrepiece for your pond.

 Setting up a garden pond can take a bit of work.
-Talk to an expert at All Green Nursery & Garden for the best products and methods to use in your new project.
+There are many garden pond considerations to keep in mind.
+For example, do you have vulnerable people in your garden, like small children.
+A garden pond might be a bit risky This also might not be a great small backyard DIY project, but it could potentially be better for a big garden.
+Regardless of what you decide, talk to an expert at All Green Nursery & Garden for the best products and methods to use in your new project.

 3. Edging and retaining walls

 Nature rarely deals in straight lines.
 Adding some to your backyard can provide a stunning visual contrast.
 Edging and retaining walls create practical borders between garden beds and grass.
 Consider the following:

 - Sleepers keep everything at bay, and come in a variety of materials and styles.

 - Bricks, metal, pebbles and stones can all work as edging, depending on your taste.

 - Retaining walls also provide places to sit, read and relax in the splendour of your own backyard.

 - Larger retaining walls need council approval if over a certain height, so check before you build.